ProdigyX6217/TIPCALCULATOR/README.md

 * [ ] Figuring out what settings to enable.
 * [ ] Control-dragging in layers into a restricted space which wasted a lot of time.
-* [ ] Users have to tap bill amount to start typing
+* [ ] Users have to tap bill amount to start typing.

 ## License